KES Competence Center

 Enforceability

-PostFinance only accepts enforceable (legally binding) certificates of appointment or decisions from the KESB (i.e. their period for appeal must have expired or the ability to defer an appeal must have been revoked).
+PostFinance only accepts enforceable (legally binding) certificates of appointment or decisions from the CAPA (i.e. their period for appeal must have expired or the ability to defer an appeal must have been revoked).
 Please send us a copy of the certificate of appointment or decision.

 PostFinance services requiring authorization